 Sergeant Majors are found in almost all reef systems worldwide.
 However, the Remoteness of the Hawaiian Islands has altered the Hawaiin Sergent slightly to the point it is a different species found nowhere else on earth.

 Technically it’s called a Green Damsel Fish, but most know it as the Sergeant Major.
 It lacks the Intense yellow of the Atlantic Sergeant but is very similar in pattern and shape.
-They also possess the same teeth and have been known to get a bit nippy with swimmer and snorkelers.
+They also possess the same teeth and have been known to get a bit nippy with swimmers and snorkelers.
 They are no Piranha, but if you find yourself getting nipped it is probably a sergeant.

 Moorish Idol – Kihikihi